jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 green: make it pass
 ====================

-I will make the values in the test to match the result
+I make the values in the test to match the result

 .. code-block:: python